Vukovar: Minority languages

 According to the 2011 Croatian census, the Serb population of the city has exceeded one third, which is the legal prerequisite for the Serbian Cyrillic alphabet to gain constitutionally protected co-official status.
 In 2013, this re-ignited political discussion on the matter, which had already arisen in 2009 after the local promulgation of Serbian Cyrillic as available for public use.
 According to the 2021 census, Serbs make up less than one third which removes constitutional guarantees on the official status of Serbian Cyrillic in the town.
 Croatian law, however, explicitly permits local authorities to introduce co-official languages even when there is less than one third of minority population (notably, but not exclusively, Istria County) with domestic and internal stakeholders calling upon the town of Vukovar to consider this option even before 2011 census.
 Following the publication of 2021 census results, mayor of Vukovar nevertheless announced intention to scrap the minority language protections with some commentators criticizing the abolition of already acquired rights including the President of the Constitutional Court of Croatia Miroslav Šeparović.
+In November 2023, the Government of the Republic of Croatia decided to declare an end to mandatory bilingualism in Vukovar on the basis of the 2021 census, which showed the Serbian population fraction had fallen below the required one third, at 29.73%.
+Preserving traditional Serbian place names and assigning street names to Serbian historical figures had been legally mandated and carried out.

 Cultural heritage

 Among a number of notable buildings, severely damaged in the recent war, are the Eltz Manor of the Eltz noble family from the 18th century, Baroque buildings in the centre of the town, the Franciscan monastery with the parish church of Sts.
-Philip and James, the water tower, the birth house of Nobel prize winner Lavoslav Ružička, the Orthodox church of St Nicholas, the palace of Syrmia County etc. Since the peaceful reintegration under Croatian control in 1998, many buildings have been rebuilt, but there are many ruins still in the town.
+Philip and James, the water tower, the birth house of Nobel prize winner Lavoslav Ružička, the Serbian Orthodox church of St Nicholas, the palace of Syrmia County etc. Since the peaceful reintegration under Croatian control in 1998, many buildings have been rebuilt, but there are many ruins still in the town.

 Outside the town, on the banks of the Danube toward Ilok, lies a notable archaeological site, Vučedol.
 The ritual vessel called the Vučedol Dove (vučedolska golubica) is considered the symbol of Vukovar.
 Vučedol is also an excursion destination, frequented by anglers and bathers, especially the sandy beach on Orlov Otok (Eagle's Island).

 Vukovar Synagogue was built in 1889, and was devastated by the Nazis in 1941.
 The ruins stood until they were demolished in 1958.